ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 },
 ```

 That makes it super easy to access node attributes in your Vue component.
-Let’s say you have [added an attribute](/guide/extend-extensions#attributes) named `count` to your node, like we did in the above example, you could access it like this:
+Let’s say you have [added an attribute](/guide/extend-extensions#attributes) named `count` to your node extension (like we did in the above example) you could access it like this:

 ```js
 this.node.attrs.count